paed01/3inarow-presentation/docs/Step3.md

                 }
             });

-            // Emit event on socket to send server a message with wich button was clicked io.emit('check', {
+            // Emit event on socket to send server a message with what button was clicked io.emit('check', {
                 id : id
             });